New protocols in effect due to COVID-19

 Disciplinary Hearings: Decisions

-Copies of disciplinary decisions are available free of charge by contacting the FOIPP Coordinator, Laura Johnson.
+Copies of disciplinary decisions are available free of charge by contacting the FOIPP Coordinator.
 Each decision sets out to the fullest possible extent all relevant testimony of the witnesses and the cited officers.
 Please note that participants may be identified by random letters.
 To obtain available decisions from open hearings, please contact: